×

 When we asked people living in Alabang what life is like and how people spend their time, they said:

 "Life for expats and digital nomads in Alabang is generally quite pleasant.
 The city is known for its low cost of living, making it an attractive destination for those looking to stretch their budget.
 The city is also home to a vibrant expat community, with plenty of opportunities to meet and socialize with other expats.
 The city is well-connected, with easy access to the rest of the country, and the nearby beaches and mountains provide plenty of opportunities for outdoor activities.
 The city also offers a wide range of amenities, from shopping malls to restaurants, making it easy to find what you need.
-All in all, Alabang is an ideal destination for expats and digital nomads looking for a comfortable and affordable place to live," said one person in Alabang.
+All in all, Alabang is an ideal destination for expats and digital nomads looking for a comfortable and affordable place to live," explained one person living in Alabang, Philippines.

 Where should I live in Alabang?